dndoja/whisper/README.md

 ## Pitch

-Whisper is a turn based game puzzle game focused on emotional manipulation and trickery.
+Whisper is a psychological turn based game puzzle game focused on emotional manipulation and trickery.
 You play as a celestial being trying to prevent the mortal races from discovering the secret of immortality.

 ## Lore